async-library/react-webworker/README.md

 - `postMessage` {Function} sends a message to the Web Worker

 > Note: [it's recommended](https://nolanlawson.com/2016/02/29/high-performance-web-worker-messages/) to send and receive
-> JSON strings instead of JS objects for improved performance. `<WebWorker>` can't do this for you, so you'll have to
+> JSON strings instead of JS objects for improved performance.
+You can use the `parser` and `serializer` props to have
-> stringify and parse message data yourself if you care about performance.
+> `<WebWorker>` deal with this on the client side, but your Worker must still (de)serialize messages on its end.

 ## Examples